-Rule 14 How to determine whether a commissioner may conciliate a dispute
+14 How to determine whether a commissioner may conciliate a dispute

-If it appears during conciliation proceedings that a jurisdictional issue has not been determined, the commissioner must require the referring party to prove that the Commission has the jurisdiction to conciliate the dispute through conciliation, provided that all jurisdictional issues requiring evidence may be deferred to arbitration.
+If it appears during conciliation proceedings that a jurisdictional issue has not been determined, the commissioner must require the referring party to prove that the Commission has the jurisdiction to conciliate the dispute through conciliation.

+14A Extension of conciliation period in terms of Section 135(2A) of the Act

+(1) The concilliating commissioner or a party to a conciliation process may request an extension of the conciliation period referred to in Section 135.

+(2) The request must be made on the prescribed form3 and before the expiry of the conciliation period as determined in terms of Section 135.

+(3) The Director must within two (2) days of receipt of the request -

+(a) consider whether:

+(i) An extension is necessary to ensure a meaningful conciliation process;

+(ii) The refusal to agree to the extension is unreasonable; and

+(iii) There are reasonable prospects of reaching agreement;

+and

+(b) Advice the parties on whether or not the extension is granted and where the extension is granted, the period of such extension.

+(4) The Director may not extend the conciliation period if the employer party is the State.

-Rule 15 Issuing of a certificate in terms of Section 135(5)
+15 Issuing of a certificate in terms of Section 135(5)

-A certificate issued in terms of Section 135(5) that the dispute has or has not been resolved, must identify the nature of the dispute and the parties as described in the referral document or as identified by the Commissioner during the conciliation process.
+A certificate issued in terms of Section 135(5) that the dispute has or has not been resolved, must identify the nature of the dispute and the parties as described in the referral document or as identified by the Commissioner during the conciliation proceedings.

-Rule 16 Conciliation proceedings may not be disclosed
+16 Conciliation proceedings may not be disclosed

 (1) Conciliation proceedings are private and confidential and are conducted on a without prejudice basis.
 No person may refer to anything said at conciliation proceedings during any subsequent proceedings, unless the parties agree in writing or as ordered otherwise by a court of law.

-(2) No person, including a commissioner, may be called as a witness during any subsequent proceedings in the Commission or in any court to give evidence about what transpired during conciliation unless as ordered by a court of law.
+(2) No person, including a commissioner, may be called as a witness during any subsequent proceedings in the Commission or in any court to give evidence about what transpired during conciliation unless as ordered by a court of law or a Commissioner conducting an arbitration.

-: CON-ARB IN TERMS OF SECTION 191(5A)
+PART THREE: CON-ARB IN TERMS OF SECTION 191(5A)

-Rule 17 Conduct of con-arb in terms of Section 191(5A)
+17 Conduct of con-arb in terms of Section 191(5A)

 (1) The Commission must notify the parties in writing of a con-arb hearing at least fourteen (14) days prior the scheduled date, unless the parties agree to a shorter period or reasonable circumstances require a shorter period.
-The time period of fourteen (14) days runs from the date the notification is sent by the Commission unless sent by registered mail in which case an additional seven (7) days must be allowed.
+If a notification is sent by registered mail an additional seven (7) days must be allowed.

 (2) A party that intends to object to a dispute being dealt with in terms of Section 191(5A), must deliver a written notice to the Commission and the other party, at least seven (7) days prior to the scheduled date in terms of sub-rule (1).

-(3) Sub-rule (2) does not apply to a dispute concerning the dismissal of an employee for any reason related to probation or an unfair labour practice relating to probation.
+(3) Sub-rule (2) does not apply to:

+(a) a dispute relating to the dismissal of an employee for any reason related to probation or an unfair labour practice relating to probation;

+(b) a dispute relating to a compliance order referred in terms of section 69(5) of the BCEA; or

+(c) a claim for failure to pay any amount owing referred in terms of section 73A of the BCEA

-(4) If a party fails to appear or be represented at a hearing scheduled in terms of sub-rule (1), the commissioner must conduct the conciliation on the date specified in the notification issued in terms of sub-rule (1).
+(4) If a party fails to appear or be represented at a hearing scheduled in terms of sub-rule (1):

+(a) the commissioner must conduct the conciliation on the date specified in the notification issued in terms of sub-rule (1), irrespective of whether a party has lodged a notice of objection in terms of sub-rule (2).